basilisk-in/Memoir/backend/API_TESTING_GUIDE.md

 ## 8. File Upload Notes

 ### Supported File Types:
-- Only PDF files are accepted
+- Only PDF and image files are accepted
 - File validation happens on both frontend and backend

 ### File Size Limits: